mikekeke/example-game/GAME-DEPLOYMENT.md

-# Setup and start he project
+# Setup and start the project

 This document describes how to setup the project and run it with Ganache network.